 7. Stranded in Argentina

 This bus story was perhaps our best.
-And we guess by ‘best,’ we mean the most exhausting, scary, and ridiculous.
-We caught the last bus out of El Chaltén for the winter, heading 24 hours north to Bariloche.
+And we guess by ‘best,’ we mean the most exhausting, frustrating, and ridiculous.
+We caught a bus out of El Chaltén heading 24 hours north to Bariloche.
 When we arrived at the bus station, an employee told us that the common route north was closed due to snow, so we would take an alternate route that would add two extra hours.
 No big deal.

 Throughout the night, the bus was moving so slow, and we kept stopping on the side of the road and at gas stations.
 We knew something was wrong.
-But as we learned with most South America bus drivers, they will drive until the bus can’t anymore.
+But as we learned with most bus drivers in South America, they will drive until the bus can’t anymore.
 We dozed on and off through the night.
 At around 6:30 a.m., we woke up to the smell of smoke.
 The bus was off completely and it was below freezing outside.
 We sat there for a while in the dark, and nobody told us what was going on.

 When the sun came up, one of the passengers went to talk to the drivers and they told him the bus was broken down.
-Yeah, like we had no idea!
+Yeah, duh!
 There was no cell service, and of course our bus had no radio, so we flagged down any passing cars to tell them to call the bus company when they got to the nearest town.
 The nearest town was over an hour away, and passing cars were rare.

-Hours passed and we were all starving and thirsty since there was no more water or food.
-The toilet on the bus was overflowing since there was no power to flush it, so the air smelled horrible.
+Hours passed and we were all hungry and thirsty since there was no more water or food.
+The toilet on the bus was overflowing since there was no way to flush it, so the bus smelled horrible.
 We got off the bus to get out of the stuffy cabin and stretch our legs.
 As we walked around to the back of the bus, we noticed that the entire rear was charred, melted, and blackened.
 There was some sort of fire that morning, and we hoped our bags that were stored in the rear undercarriage were intact.

 A total of nine hours passed before a city bus from the tiny neighboring town picked us up, leaving all of our bags, the drivers, and the bus behind.
 The drivers had told us to wait at the company’s bus office.
 But, the office was closed for the season.
-All of the passengers stood there in below freezing weather until it started getting dark.
-We all left a note, telling the drivers that we were going to a nearby gas station.
-Another couple hours there, and we weren’t sure that the bus was going to come with our bags.
+All of us stood there in below freezing weather until it started getting dark.
+We left a note, telling the drivers that all the passengers were going to a nearby gas station.
+Another couple hours there, and we weren’t sure that the bus was ever going to come with our belongings.